Send Joshua Project a photo

 ![]() |

-The Churahi Pahari are one of the many Hindu people groups of India.
-They are primarily located in the northern state of Himachal Pradesh.
-This is a rugged mountain region in which roads are merely mule tracks or footpaths winding around the outer slopes of the Himalayas.
+The Sauria Paharia are one of the many Hindu ethnic groups in India, primarily found in the northern state of Himachal Pradesh.
+This rugged mountain region features roads that are often mule tracks or footpaths, winding around the outer slopes of the Himalayas.

-The Churahi live in extended families in villages that consist of loosely grouped homes surrounded by the farm land.
-The villages are generally situated near rivers or springs, and the homes are connected by footpaths.
-Sometimes the paths meet together near a large tree that is used as a meeting place for the villagers as well as a resting place for travelers.
+The Sauria live in extended families within villages composed of loosely arranged homes surrounded by farmland.
+These villages are usually situated near rivers or springs, and the homes are linked by footpaths.
+Occasionally, these paths converge near a large tree that serves as a meeting spot for villagers and a resting place for travelers.

-The houses are rectangular in shape with stone and mortar walls.
-The roofs are made of slate, wood, or thatch.
-Doors, windows, and door frames are often ornately carved and painted.
-The houses usually have two or more stories, with the people living on the second floor and the animals roaming freely on the ground floor.
+The houses are rectangular, featuring stone and mortar walls.
+They create their roofs from slate, wood, or thatch.
+Doors, windows, and door frames are often intricately carved and painted.
+Typically, the houses have two or more stories, with people living on the second floor while animals roam freely on the ground floor.

-There are many rites of passage for children such as the first rice feeding and the first haircut.
-Also, girls go through puberty rites and boys go through initiations known as sacred thread ceremonies.
-When they are about eight years old, the children begin doing domestic chores.
-Girls care for the younger children, haul water, and carry food for the animals.
-Boys tend the animals, help in the fields, or carry milk to the market.
-Many children walk up to five or six miles a day to school.
+There are various rites of passage for children, such as their first rice feeding and first haircut.
+Additionally, girls experience puberty rites while boys undergo initiations known as sacred thread ceremonies.
+Around the age of eight, children start taking on domestic chores.
+Girls look after younger siblings, fetch water and provide food for the animals.
+Boys tend to the animals, assist in the fields or deliver milk to the market.
+Many children walk up to five or six miles daily to get to school.

-Ask the Lord to call people who are willing to go to India and share Christ with the Churahi Pahari.
+Ask the Lord to call people who are willing to share the ways of Christ with the Sauria Pahari.

-Ask God to give Churahi Christians boldness to share the Gospel with their own people.
+Ask God to give Sauria Christians boldness to disciple and love their own people, regardless of their caste system.